marcdime/Optimization/Continuous Opt/README.md

 # Part 2 : Shifted Functions

 In this part, we will define 6 classes corresponding to 6 shifted functions we want to study.
-Among them, three (unimodal functions) have only global minumums  and the remainders (multimodal function) have both local and global minimums.
-All attributes of each class are found in the code.
-The main file define functions that we call to solve the problemns and visualize the results.
+Among them, three (unimodal functions) have only global minimums and the remainders (multimodal functions) have both local and global minimums.
+The core file (main.py) defines functions that we call to solve the problemns and visualize the results.

-- Algorithm :
-There are several algorithms for continuous optimization such as Particle Swarm Optimization, Differential Evolution, Bee colony, etc... even algorithms mostly dedicated to the discrete problems like Simulated Annealing (SA), Genetic Algorithm.
-Cosidering the latters, it turns out that the continous problems reveal difficulty to be efficiently solved, especially high-dimension problems and presence of local munimuns, due to bounding limits and trapping (many parameters to control exluding population, number of generation: probability of mutation, cross, cooling ....).
-In this part, we first try to solve the functions thanks to a set of avaliable algorithms with a same parameters.
-On the basis of their performance in term of convergence, then we decide to take the best algorithm to solve the problem.
-Two vector dimensions for each function were explored d = 50 and d = 500.
+- Algorithm : there are several algorithms for continuous optimization such as Particle Swarm Optimization (PSO), Differential Evolution, Bee colony, etc... even algorithms mostly dedicated to the discrete problems such as Simulated Annealing (SA), Genetic Algorithm.
+For the latters, it turns out that the continuous optimization appears to be not efficiently solved, especially for high-dimension problems and presence of local munimums, due to bounding limits, trapping and several "hazard" parameters exluding population and number of generations,  to control the convergence (probability of mutation, cross, cooling rate, etc....).
+In this part, we first try to solve the functions thanks to a set of avalaible algorithms with same parameters, for instance dimension of 10.
+On the basis of their performance in term of convergence, we then decide to take the best algorithm to solve the problem by tuning its own parameters.
+Two vector dimensions for each function are explored D = 50 and D = 500.

 - Install the package "pygmo" (version 2.16.0) by the command :